 We Are The Cure

-Every day Black and African American children and adults are diagnosed with and suffer from sickle cell disease, leukemia and blood cancers.
+Every day Black and African American children and adults are diagnosed with and suffer from sickle cell disease, leukemia and other blood cancers.
 There is a cure.
 Donors of the same ethnic background have the power to save a life.
 YOU could be a genetic match for a searching patient.
 Join the registry today.

-We Need Your Help To Increase The Odds
+We Need Your Help to Increase the Odds

 Black and African American patients diagnosed with blood cancers, sickle cell and leukemia have a 29% chance of finding a matching, available donor on the Be The Match Registry® simply because more Black and African American donors are needed.
 Patients are most likely to match a donor who shares their ethnic background.
 Simply swabbing your cheek will enter you into the Be The Match Registry and potentially save a life.